 Lake Ontario Shoreline Status

-This Flood Watch - Lake Ontario Shoreline message will remain in effect until June 19th.
-Conservation Halton will continue to monitor Lake Ontario wind conditions and lake levels closely and will either terminate this message or issue further updates as necessary.
+Conservation Halton will continue to monitor Lake Ontario wind conditions and lake levels closely and will issue further messages as necessary.

 Additional information is available online through the ILOSLRB website and on Facebook: